Intro to Pandas on HPC

 Getting Dummy Variables for Machine Learning

-ML programs like TensorFlow and PyTorch take Series/DataFrame inputs, but they generally require numeric input.
-If some of the variables that you want to predict are categorical (e.g. species, sex, or some other classification), they need to be converted to a numerical form that TensorFlow and PyTorch can use.
+Machine Learning (ML) programs like TensorFlow and PyTorch take Series/DataFrame inputs, but they generally require numeric input.
+If some of the variables that you want to predict are categorical* (e.g. species, sex, brand name, etc.; see also the note in Efficient Datatypes), they need to be converted to a numerical form that TensorFlow and PyTorch can use.
 Standard practice is turn a categorical variable with N unique values into N or N-1 boolean columns, where a row entry that was assigned a given category value has a 1 or True in the boolean column corresponding to that category and 0 or False in all the other boolean category columns.

 The Pandas function that does this is pd.get_dummies(data, dtype=bool, drop_first=False, prefix=pref, columns=columns).

 columns, Pandas will try to convert the entire DataFrame to dummy variables, which is usually a bad idea.
-Always pass the subset of columns you want to convert tocolumns.
+Always pass the subset of columns you want to convert to the ``columns`` kwarg.

-Let’s say you did an experiment where you tested 100 people to see if their preference for Coke or Pepsi correlated with whether the container it came in was made of aluminum, plastic, or glass, and whether it was served with or without ice.
+Let’s say you did an experiment where you surveyed 10000 people to see if their preference for Coke or Pepsi correlated with whether the container it came in was made of aluminum, plastic, or glass, and whether it was served with or without ice.

 from random import choices